doubledutch/rn-client/README.md

 ## `client.getAttendee(id)`

-Returns a Promise which resolves to the attendee in the current event.
+Returns a Promise that resolves to the attendee in the current event.

 ```javascript
 client.getAttendee(42).then(attendee => console.log(attendee))